 Courses Recently Taught

 This laboratory course accompanies CHEM 121 and 122 with an introduction to modern experimental chemistry.
 Laboratory experiments explore inorganic synthesis, molecular structure and properties, and spectroscopy, with an emphasis on laboratory safety, computerized data acquisition and analysis, and the theory of analytical instrumentation.
 The laboratory work is organized around individual and team projects.
 Communication skills are developed through proper use of a laboratory notebook.
 One three-hour laboratory is held per week.
 Corequisite: CHEM 121 or 122.
+First-years and sophomores only.
 Offered every fall semester.

 This course is a continuation of CHEM 231.
 This lecture course offers a study of the chemical and physical properties of organic compounds.
 Theoretical principles are developed with particular emphasis on molecular structure and reaction mechanisms.
 The descriptive aspects of organic chemistry include strategies for synthesis and the study of compounds of biochemical interest.
-This counts toward advanced course electives for the major.
+This counts toward advanced course electives requirement for the major.
 Prerequisite: CHEM 231.
 Offered every fall semester.

 This laboratory course introduces fundamental methods in organic chemistry research and complements the topics covered in the lecture course, CHEM 231.
-This is achieved by carrying out experiments and research projects involving topics such as isolation of a natural product, oxidation and reduction reactions and reactions of alkenes.
-The techniques include liquid extraction, distillation, recrystallization and thin layer and gas chromatography.
-Compounds are identified and assessed for purity by melting point determination, refractometry, gas chromatography and infrared and nuclear magnetic resonance spectroscopy.
-Appropriate record keeping on laboratory notebooks and writing laboratory reports is emphasized.
-Required for the major.
+This is achieved by carrying out experiments and research projects involving topics such as isolation of a natural product, oxidation and reduction reactions, and reactions of alkenes.
+The techniques include liquid extraction, distillation, recrystallization and thin-layer and gas chromatography.
+Compounds are identified and assessed for purity by melting-point determination, refractometry, gas chromatography, and infrared and nuclear magnetic resonance spectroscopy.
+Appropriate record-keeping on laboratory notebooks and writing laboratory reports is emphasized.
+This course is required for the major.
+Prerequisite: CHEM 126; or CHEM 122 and 123.
 Corequisite: CHEM 231.
 Offered every spring semester.

-Section 01 (.25 unit): Students engage in independent research under the direction of a faculty mentor.
+Section 01 (0.25 unit): Students engage in independent research under the direction of a faculty mentor.
 The time requirement is at least three hours in lab per week.
-Students will learn to search literature and give professional presentations.
+Students learn to search literature and give professional presentations.
 This course also provides an introduction to scientific writing.
 More details can be obtained from the department chair.
 Permission of instructor required.
-Offered every semester.\n\nSection 02 (.5 unit): This section is a prerequisite to CHEM 497 and 498.
+Offered every semester.\n\nSection 02 (0.5 unit): This section is a prerequisite to CHEM 497 and 498.
 The time commitment is six to eight hours per week in lab.
-Students will learn to search literature and give professional presentations as well as to write scientifically.
+Students learn to search literature and give professional presentations as well as to write scientifically.
 More details can be obtained from the department chair.
 This counts toward advanced lab elective for the major.
 Permission of instructor required.
 Offered every semester.